 How long will this project take?
-This project will begin the week of July 6th and should take most of the summer.
+This project will begin early July and should take most of the summer.
 It is expected to wrap up by early September, barring any unforeseen delays.
-Work will begin north of Spring Street near Fox Meadow Elementary with the goal of having most of the construction near the school complete before the start of the school year.
-From there, the project will move south.

 What is the order that work is completed?
 The project will begin with concrete work.
 Marked sections of sidewalks, driveway aprons, and curb and gutter will be cut, pulled and re-poured.
 This will be followed by asphalt grinding, an application of oil and finally fresh pavement.
 The project will end with the placement of new street signs and landscape restoration.

 What are the hours of construction?
 Construction hours are from 7 a.m. to 7 p.m.
 Monday through Friday.
 Construction may take place from 9 a.m. to 6 p.m. on Saturday, when pre-approved by the Director of Public Works.
 Contractors are normally onsite first thing in the morning to start work.
 Construction hours may be altered by authority of the Director of Public Works on an emergency, temporary basis, when needed.

 How do you decide which streets will be repaired each summer?
 Several years ago, a firm was hired by the Village to evaluate all Village maintained streets.
 Each street was scored based on its condition at that time and the study presented to the Village Board.
 Beginning with that report, our Director of Public Works/Village Engineer inspects streets each year and chooses the project zone based on overall condition of the streets and budget dollars available for the next year’s project.